Game Rules¶

-In each lab, you are asked to solve a set of challenges (typically 10 challenges, except for the first two weeks).
-For each challenge, you have to submit three things to the submission site (-A section, -O01/-OCY section): the flag you captured from the challenge, the exploit that you wrote to get the flag, and a write-up that summarizes how you formulated the exploit (see below).
+In each lab, you are asked to solve a set of challenges (typically 10 challenges except for the first two weeks).
+For each challenge, you have to submit three things, namely, a flag, the exploit, and its write-up to the submission site: the flag you captured from the challenge, the exploit that you wrote to get the flag, and the write-up that summarizes how you formulated the exploit (see below).

 $ cat /proc/flag